thatisuday/go-cross-build/README.md

 #### ☉ option: **dest**
 The `dest` option sets the output directory for the build files.
 This should be a relative directory without leading `./`.

+#### ☉ option: **dest**
+The `cgo` option sets if you want go to use cgo when building the binary.
+The default behavior of golang is to build with cgo. setting this option to `'false'` will disable cgo when building the binaries.

 ## Build Artifacts